Gifts of artwork, coins, and other collectibles

-Harold Mortensen has been an avid stamp collector since he was a kid.
+Calvin Powers has been an avid stamp collector since he was a kid.
 His collection was appraised for insurance purposes last year at $20,000.
-Mr. Mortensen paid only about $2,000 for his stamps.
+Calvin paid $2,000 for his stamps.

-Mr. Mortensen is in his 80s now and is no longer adding to his collection.
-None of his children has expressed an interest in taking it over.
+Calvin is in his 80s now and is no longer adding to his collection.
+None of his children have expressed an interest in taking it over.
 A devoted supporter of the American Red Cross for many years, he wonders whether we could make good use of his collection.

-After a discussion with Mr. Mortensen and his advisors, we determine that it would be best for the Red Cross to sell the stamp collection and use the proceeds.
-Mr. Mortensen is pleased that the value of his stamps will help support our organization and that the stamps themselves will wind up in the collections of others who will enjoy them as much as he has.
+After a discussion with Calvin and his advisors, we determined that it would be best for the Red Cross to sell the stamp collection and use the proceeds.
+Calvin is pleased that the value of his stamps will help support our organization and that the stamps themselves will wind up in the collections of others who will enjoy them as much as he has.

 Calvin will be able to deduct the original value of $2,000 that he paid for the stamps from his income taxes because the Red Cross will sell the stamps and use the proceeds.
 Calvin understands this and is happy to proceed with his gift, knowing that it will provide valuable support to the Red Cross, as well as settle what is to become of his beloved stamp collection.
 Had Calvin sold the stamp collection on his own and received $20,000, his capital gain tax liability would have been $5,040.
 Instead, by making a gift to the Red Cross, all the proceeds from our sale of the collection can be used to provide our programs and services.